slaurent22/slaurbot/src/web/commands.md

 | `!quote`     | Trigger a random or specific quote (e.g. `!quote 6`)
 | `!addquote`  | Add a quote through chat.
 | `!precept`   | Display a random or specific Zote Precept (e.g. `!precept 56`)
+| `!skin`      | Display info about the Custom Knight skin I'm using.
+| `!weekly`    | Display info about the HKR weekly seeds.
+| `!multi`     | Display a multitwitch link for when I'm running a co-op game with another streamer.

 ## Moderators
 Only moderators and the broadcaster may use these commands.